csanghvi/shop-kwik/README.md

 ## High level flow

 1. The first step for our client is to get our Stripe publishable API key (pk_id).
-We could store the key using environment variable for REACT apps or get the pk_id from our server once user enters the checkout page.
+We have an option to store the key using environment variable for REACT apps, however, we are going to get the pk_id from our server once user enters the checkout page.
 2. Next, to collect payments from users on our e-commerce website we will create a payment form.
 Here we are going to make use of [Stripe Elements]([https://stripe.com/docs/recipes/elements-react](https://stripe.com/docs/recipes/elements-react)) to create a form that securely collects our customer’s card information without requiring us to handle sensitive card data.
 We then get the token as below:
 ```javascript
 let {token} = await this.props.stripe.createToken({name: "Name"});
 ```
 3. On the checkout page we are collecting users' email address as a mandatory field.
-This is only done for demonstration of how we can use Stripe's customer endpoint to first create a customer, and subsequently create charges.
-This email address along with credit card token and other purchase details is sent to our app server.
-Our app server will then call Stripe's `/v1/customers`endpoint to create a customer record.
+This is only done to demonstrate how we can use Stripe's customer endpoint to first create a customer, and subsequently create charges.
+The email address along with credit card token and other purchase details are sent to our app server.
+Our app server will then call Stripe's `/v1/customers` endpoint to create a customer record.
 Stripe will return a customer id if the customer record is created successfully.
 ```javascript
     var customer = await stripe.customers.create({
         email: req.body.email